 Among the current literature, we have identified three key papers trying to integrate mobility and home energy profiles in their energy simulation models, which are all for the very recent years.
 Kandler (2017) presents a modeling approach for the synthesis of electrical, thermal, and mobility-related energy profiles of households based on a German time-use analysis; MOHEMA; using a probability distribution instead of rule-based Markov chains for generating activity profiles.
-Muller, Biedenbach, and Reinhard (2020) develop an integrated and consistent model with a bottom-up approach with an activity model based on the Markov-chain process for simulating the electrical and thermal load profiles of private households and their mobility behavior.
-Yamaguchi, Prakash, and Simoda (2020) demonstrate an energy management system modeling approach integrating house and electric vehicles using consistent data between in-house and out-of-house activities taking a Japanese dataset as a case study.
+However, the mobility model used in their research is highly simplified.
+To address the limitations of this model, Muller et al. (2020) develop an integrated and consistent model with a bottom-up approach with an activity model based on the Markov-chain process for simulating the electrical and thermal load profiles of private households and their mobility behavior focused on EVs.
+Yamaguchi et al. (2020) demonstrate an energy management system modeling approach integrating house and electric vehicles using consistent data between in-house and out-of-house activities taking a Japanese dataset as a case study.